 In 2019 and 2020, Robert was forward deployed to the Arabian Peninsula in support of Operation Inherent Resolve (OIR) and Operation Spartan Shield (OSS).
 During his deployment, he executed missions in 7 different countries to include Iraq and Kuwait.
 He safely completed 19 live MEDEVAC missions during the deployment.

 Robert continues to actively flight instruct and fly in his free time.
-He has earned ratings as an airline transport pilot (ATP) in both helicopters, airplane single engine land (ASEL), and S-70 Type rating; as well as a commercial pilot rating in airplane single engine sea (ASES) and gliders.
-He is an Advanced Ground Instructor (AGI) and an Instrument Ground Instructor (IGI) and holds a flight instructor certificate with ratings in Airplane Single Engine Land (ASEL), Airplane Single Engine Sea (ASES), Helicopters (CFI-H), Gliders (CFI-G), Instrument Airplane (CFII), and Instrument Helicopter (CFII).
-He currently pursuing his commercial airplane multi-engine land (AMEL) ratings as well as his Gold Seal CFI certificate (the highest flight instructor certificate that the FAA offers).
-He has endorsed a total of 24 students, all of whom have passed their FAA checkrides.
+He has earned his ATP rating in Airplane Multi-Engine Land (AMEL), Airplane Single-Engine Land (ASEL), and Helicopters.
+He holds the following type ratings: CL-65, SF-50, S-70, SF-340.
+He is also Commercial rated in Airplane Single Engine Sea (ASES), Gyrocopters, and Gliders.
+He is an Advanced Ground Instructor (AGI) and an Instrument Ground Instructor (IGI) and holds a flight instructor certificate with ratings in Airplane Multi-Engine Land (AMEL), Airplane Single-Engine Land (ASEL), Airplane Single Engine Sea (ASES), Helicopters (CFI-H), Gliders (CFI-G), Instrument Airplane (CFII), and Instrument Helicopter (CFII).
+He has also earned his Gold Seal CFI certificate (the highest flight instructor certificate that the FAA offers) and has endorsed a total of 24 students, all of whom have passed their FAA checkrides.

 Successful In-Flight Emergencies